Italians in Romania

-The Italians in Romania are people of Italian descent who reside, or have moved to Romania.
+Italian Romanians (italo-romeni; italo-români) are Romanian-born citizens who are fully or partially of Italian descent, whose ancestors were Italians who emigrated to Romania during the Italian diaspora, or Italian-born people in Romania.

+Italians have been present in Romania since the first half of the 19th century, when they emigrated from some Italian regions (particularly from Veneto and Friuli) to work in the mines, railway yards or construction.

 Characteristics

-They are an ethnic minority in Romania, numbering 3,203 people according to the 2011 census.
-Italians are fairly dispersed throughout the country, even though there is a higher number of them in some parts of the country (particularly Suceava County, Bacău County, Galați County, Iași County, Constanța County, Brașov County, Prahova County, Vâlcea County and Timiș County), and in the Municipality of Bucharest.
+Italian Romanians are fairly dispersed throughout the country, even though there is a higher number of them in some parts of the country (particularly Suceava County, Bacău County, Galați County, Iași County, Constanța County, Brașov County, Prahova County, Vâlcea County and Timiș County), and in Bucharest.

-As an officially recognised ethnic minority, Italians have one seat reserved in the Romanian Chamber of Deputies.
+As an officially recognised historical ethnic minority estimated at 9,000 Romanians of Italian ancestry, Italians have one seat reserved in the Romanian Chamber of Deputies.
 This was held by the Italian Community of Romania between 1992 and 2004, and the Association of Italians of Romania since 2004.

 In recent years, the number of foreign-born Italians living in Romania has increased substantially.
 As of November 2007, there are some 12,000 foreign-born Italians in and around Timișoara.
 About 3,000 square kilometres of land (2% of the agricultural land of Romania) have been bought by Italians.
 Many are married to Romanians that they met in Italy, which now has the largest Romanian population in the world outside of Romania and Moldova.

 According to Eurostat, in 2015 there were 38,580 persons born in Italy living in Romania.

+By mid-2020, there were 80,000 persons born in Italy living in Romania.
+Italians in Romania represent the second largest immigrant group in Romania, after Moldovans in Romania.
+Among immigrants in Romania, in 2021, the most common countries of birth were Republic of Moldova (40%), Italy (11%) and Spain (9%).

 History

 The territory of today's Romania has been part of the Italians' (especially Genoese and Venetians) trade routes on the Danube since at least the 13th century.
 They founded several ports on the Danube, including Vicina (near Isaccea), Sfântu Gheorghe, San Giorgio (Giurgiu) and Calafat.

-During the 19th and 20th centuries, many Italians from Western Austria-Hungary settled in Transylvania.
-During the interwar period, some Italians settled in Dobruja.

-After 1880, Italians from Friuli and Veneto settled in Greci, Cataloi and Măcin in Northern Dobruja.
-Most of them worked in the granite quarries in the Măcin Mountains, some became farmers and others worked in road building.